T3KScarecrow/Alagaesia-Wiki/Alagaesia/Important People/CLASSIFIED (SPOLIERS WITHIN)/Professor Percival Thaliarchus.md

 ### **Important Relationships**:
 - **[[Alagaesia/Important People/Vesper|Vesper]] (the Elf Orphan from Du Weldenvarden)**: A former companion who joined him on a grand journey during one of his past lives. [[Alagaesia/Important People/Vesper|Vesper]] now keeps tabs on him, fascinated by his regenerations.
 - **A Rival Artificer**: A Mechinator named **Lord Ferrius**, who sees Percival as both a nuisance and an unrecognized genius whose regenerative ability should be "harvested" for Mechinator experiments.
-- **The Arcane Rail Team**: A group of talented engineers, artificers, and workers who are helping him bring his vision of a connected world to life.

 ---